 The best leave in probe thermometer.

-When I started cooking as a hobby, I didn’t fully appreciate the value of a good thermometer, especially a leave in version, which means you leave the probe in while your food cooks.
+When I started cooking as a hobby, I didn’t fully appreciate the value of a good thermometer, especially a leave in version such as the Thermoworks Dot, which means you leave the probe in while your food cooks.
 I cooked mostly by time tables, look and feel, but that never worked out perfectly.
 As I grew as a cook, I recognized the stress involved with achieving perfectly cooked meats.
 Hobbies aren’t supposed to be stressful!
-The DOT changed everything.
-It gave me the ability to produce perfectly cooked foods and my skills and passion for cooking shot up to the next level.
+The Thermoworks meat thermometer changed everything for me.
+It gave me the ability to produce perfectly cooked foods, and my skills and passion for cooking shot up to the next level.

 Understanding the DOT’s value